ktxlh/food-recognition/docs/index.md

 Our dataset comes from AIcrowd Food Recognition Benchmark, an ongoing food recognition challenge provided by Seerave Foundation (Mohanty and Khandelwal 2021).
 We use the data from its round-2 challenge, which started in early March of 2022.
 AIcrowd released data for 498 food classes with 39,962 training samples and 76,491 food item annotations in MS-COCO format (Lin et al. 2014) for the 1st round of the challenge ("v2.0").
 For the 2nd round ("v2.1"), they released a dataset containing a training set of 54,392 images of food items, with 100,256 annotations spread over 323 food classes.
 To fit our project to the challenge timeline, we mainly work with the v2.1 (round 2) data throughout this report.

 ## Methods
-We will implement both unsupervised and supervised machine learning algorithms and compare their results.
-For unsupervised learning, we will implement two types of feature extractors: (1) color features extractor through PCA (2) color and spatial information extractor through RBF kernel.
-Then, we will use k-means and spectral clustering for segmentation.
-Moreover, we will try to initial center with both random and k-means++ methods.
-As to supervised learning, we will use Hybrid Task Cascade based on MaskRCNN (He et al. 2017).
-No prior feature extraction is needed for these two models.
+We implemented both unsupervised and supervised machine learning algorithms and compared their results.
+For unsupervised learning, we implemented a clustering-based method, K-means, and graph-based method, Normalized Cut.
+We used a color feature extractor through PCA for K-means, and a similar clustering-based pre-processing step for Normalized Cut to extract local information while reducing the computational complexity.
+As to supervised learning, we used Hybrid Task Cascade based on MaskRCNN (He et al. 2017), where no prior feature extraction is needed.
 ### Unsupervised Instance Segmentation
 #### K-means
 We first utilize k-means clustering to have a simple analysis of this problem.
 K-means aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean.
 The scikit-learn package minimizes within-cluster variances (squared Euclidean distances) to do the clustering.
 Besides running k-means on the raw images, we also evaluate the performance by preprocessing the figures to the compressed figures via extracting the color features through PCA.